andreaslordos/extinguishers/README.md

 Extinguisher attempts to optimize the sum of scores of all emergency response centers using the above equation.

-Authors: Andreas Lordos, 18 (andreasglordos@gmail.com)
+Author: Andreas Lordos, 18 (andreasglordos@gmail.com)